 You can substitute the Almond Flour and Coconut flour with all-purpose flour, but keep in mind that the nutritional values will be altered and carbs will be increased.

-The crust for this recipe should be fully baked prior to adding the filling.
+The crust for this recipe should be fully baked before adding the filling.

 Once baked, add filling and then spread rhubarb [pieces over the top.
 Once completed, bake in over as directed. (see image below)